lee-joanne/cork-paints/README.md

     1. As a First Time Visitor, I want to be able to easily understand what Cork Paints has to offer and how they are different from other expensive painting workshops in the city.
 On the landing page, I can see that Cork Paints offers low cost and affordable painting workshops for all different skill levels.

-    2. As a First Time Visitor, I can see exactly where Cork Paints is located in the city to know where to travel to for these in-class workshop sessions.
+    2. As a First Time Visitor, I want to see exactly where Cork Paints is located in the city to know where to travel to for these in-class workshop sessions.
 On the landing page, I can easily see the workshops take place in Cork City and I can scroll down to see the map view of where the workshop is.

     3. As a First Time Visitor, I want to read the review section where other learners have tried Cork Paints to be assured this service is reputable, reliable, and sufficient.
 On the landing page, I can scroll down and easily find and read the testimonies and reviews by other learners.